kokhans/plea/README.md

 ﻿# Plea [![GitHub](https://img.shields.io/github/license/kokhans/plea?style=flat-square)](LICENSE)

-`Plea` is a `.NET 6` implementation of [JSend](https://github.com/omniti-labs/jsend) specification for a simple, no-frills, JSON-based format for application-level communication.
+Plea is a .NET 6 implementation of [JSend](https://github.com/omniti-labs/jsend) specification for a simple, no-frills, JSON-based format for application-level communication.

 ## Status

-### Pre-Alpha
+### Alpha

-The software is still under active development and not feature complete or ready for consumption by anyone other than software developers.
-There may be milestones during the pre-alpha which deliver specific sets of functionality, and nightly builds for other developers or users who are comfortable living on the absolute bleeding edge.
+The software is complete enough for internal testing.
+This is typically done by people other than the software engineers who wrote it, but still within the same organization or community that developed the software.

 ## Getting Started